-As of December 31, 2016, we leased approximately 25,500 square feet of office space in Nashville, Tennessee for our corporate headquarters.
+As of December 31, 2017, we leased approximately 25,500 square feet of office space in Nashville, Tennessee for our corporate headquarters.
 The lease expires in October 2022.
 We believe these facilities are adequate to meet our current needs for office space.
-We currently do not plan to purchase or lease facilities for manufacturing, packaging or warehousing, as such services are provided to us through contracts with third-party organizations.
+Manufacturing, packaging or warehousing services are provided to us through contracts with third-party organizations.

-Under an agreement amended in July 2012 and expiring in April 2018, CET leases approximately14,200 square feet of office and wet laboratory space in Nashville, Tennessee to operate the CET Life Sciences Center.
+The laboratory space at CET, under an agreement amended in July 2012, is leased through April 2023, with an option to extend the lease through April 2028.
+CET leases approximately14,200 square feet of office and wet laboratory space in Nashville, Tennessee to operate the CET Life Sciences Center.
 Cumberland's product formulation and testing laboratories are located at this facility, along with CET's offices.
 The CET Life Sciences Center also provides laboratory and office space, equipment and infrastructure to early-stage life sciences companies and university spin-outs.